 I’ve been interested in this emerging dietary supplement myself, and have dug into the research about dosing.
 Turns out that a minimum dose to see benefits is usually around 2.5 grams and is up to 10 grams or more.

-Sadly, Roundhouse Provisions Morning Kick only contains 2 grams, just shy of an effective dose.
+Roundhouse Provisions Morning Kick only contains 2 grams, just shy of a minimum recommended dose.
 If skin and joint health is your goal, you may need a different product.

-This benefit is most certainly linked with Morning Kick’s ashwagandha and astragalus ingredients.
-Both of these are adaptogens, which are thought to help the body deal with internal and external stressors, as well as help the body resume homeostasis—or get back to normal—once the stressor has passed.
+This benefit is most certainly linked with Morning Kick’s inclusion of ashwagandha, an adaptogen that’s thought to help the body deal with internal and external stressors, as well as help the body resume homeostasis—or get back to normal—once the stressor has passed.

 And at an effective dose, many people report feeling less fatigue and stress, perhaps even mental clarity.
-Morning Kick contains only 200mg of ashwagandha, and an effective dose of ashwagandha starts around 300mg but averages 500-600mg.
+Morning Kick contains only 200mg of ashwagandha extract, and an effective dose of ashwagandha starts around 300mg but averages 500-600mg.

 Final Thoughts on Benefits

 As a dietitian, the number of claims about Morning Kick I found on different retailers troubles me.
-For example, there are additional health claims on Amazon that aren’t found on their website, including a few that feel like red flags, such as “help(s) you feel more youthful.”
+For example, there are additional health claims on Amazon that aren’t found on their website, including a few that feel like red flags, such as “leaner physique.”

-And while their product has been updated on the official Roundhouse Provisions website, you can still be easily routed to what seems like an old website URL and product, where they claim “you can help your body burn fat” and “help you achieve healthy weight and metabolism.”
+When you search for Morning Kick, you can be easily routed to what seems like another website URL and product page, where they claim the product can help you "feel younger" and "achieve healthy weight and metabolism.”

 Despite having substance to their claims of digestive and relaxation support, these advertising inconsistencies make me turn a more critical eye on the product.